deBubz/learning-react/learn/auth_oauth/zachgoll/choosing_auth.md

 11. `express-session` checks `cookie` header, find the valid sessionID.
 12. Since the sessionID is still valid, the middleware re-init the `req.session` object and set the value returned from `MongoStore`
 13. `passport.initialize()` checks `req.session.passport` for `user` object
-    - uses it to ren-init `req,user` object to be the same as the user attaached to the session from `passport.deserializeUser`
+    - uses it to ren-init `req,user` object to be the same as the user attached to the session from `passport.deserializeUser`

 user visit again after 2 months
 14. `express-session` checked and found an expired cookie, replacing it with a new one.
 15. `passport` middleware runs, but `express-session` had to create a `req.session.passport` object
 16. user need to log in again because of missing `req.session.passport.user` object

 > NOTE: have a look at express-session and connect-mongo for options

 ---